 Welcome to your reliable resource for online holistic veterinary help › Forums › Pet Owners Forum › Fleas, Ticks and other Parasites › This Coccidia has worn out it’s welcome.
 HELP!

-This topic contains 2 replies, has 1 voice, and was last updated by Anonymous 12 years, 6 months ago.
+- This topic has 2 replies, 1 voice, and was last updated 12 years, 12 months ago by Anonymous.

 My 3 month old pug has been diagnosed with Coccidia and Giardia.
 He brought it home with him from the breeder we bought him from.
 As I was leaving the breeder with him in my arms at 8 weeks (after months of emailing, phone calls etc) she decided to tell me a lot of her dogs have Coccidia and to test for it. she was so laid back about it.
 So we tested him the very next morning.
 He had it and we started the yellow liquid albon.
 We thought, “ok no biggie they said it’s common”.

 When we restested him the vet did a full parasite check and found the Giardia in addition to the Coccidia.
 He didn’t just have them, he was full of them both (even after 10 days of albon).
 His results showed he had more than 50 parasites of each – on the slide they used.
 Our vet gave us some meds, and told us to wash our hands and everything else they may touch his feces.
 We did our 5 days of powder in the food for the giardia, plus the bathing.
 Now he is 2 days away from his sceond round of albon (this time pills) and he still has the runs.
 I feel so badly for my little man.